tkhq/docs/docs/documentation/features/otp-auth.md

 OTP Auth starts with a new activity posted to Turnkey.
 This activity has the type `ACTIVITY_TYPE_INIT_OTP_AUTH` and takes the following as parameters:

 - `otpType`: specifiy delivery mechanism `"OTP_TYPE_SMS"` or `"OTP_TYPE_EMAIL"`
 - `contact`: the email or phone number of the user who would like to authenticate.
 This contact must be already attached to the user in organization data (i.e., previously approved by the user).
 This prevents malicious account takeover.
-If you try to pass a different email address, the activity will fail.
+If you try to pass a different email address or phone number, the activity will fail.
 - `emailCustomization`: optional parameters for customizing emails.
 If not provided, the default email will be used.
 For more info, see the [integration guide](/embedded-wallets/sub-organization-auth#email-customization).

 This activity generates a 6 digit OTP, and sends it as an email or SMS